Pulp and paper industry in Indonesia: Environment and society

 Within concessions granted to pulp producers, 170000 ha of forest were lost in 2015–2019.
 In 2022, the industry generated 86 million metric tons of CO2 equivalent, comparable to the emissions of New Zealand.
 This was primarily caused by deforestation and associated peat and forest fires.
-Conversion of forests and peatlands to pulp plantations in the country peaked in 2004 when over 200 thousand hectares were converted.
+Conversion of forests and peatlands to pulp plantations in the country peaked in 2004 when over 200,000 hectares were converted.

-According to WALHI, Indonesian pulp and paper companies collectively control over 10000000 ha of land in concessions, with the largest groups Asia Pulp and Paper and APRIL controlling 2600000 ha and 1000000 ha, respectively.
+According to WALHI, Indonesian pulp and paper companies collectively control over 10 e6ha of land in concessions, with the largest groups Asia Pulp and Paper and APRIL controlling 2.6 e6ha and 1 e6ha, respectively.
 WALHI has accused the two groups of engaging in covert violence and intimidation tactics as part of land grab campaigns against smallholders.